 Just because you see the word ‘mobile’ doesn’t necessarily mean that your visitors are accessing your website on their commute as shoppers may make purchasing decisions using more than one device from what they previously started with.

-Although they may well be on the bus or rushing around in a busy city center on their lunch hour, it is just as likely that your mobile users will actually be stationary, at home, on the sofa, with a strong Wi-Fi connection and a desire to simply browse your website.
+Although they may well be on the bus or rushing around in a busy city centre on their lunch hour, it is just as likely that your mobile users will actually be stationary, at home, on the sofa, with a strong Wi-Fi connection and a desire to simply browse your website.

-The other half is made up of the mobile users who are choosing to the access the internet on their mobile devices, in an environment where they actually have the capacity to access the internet on desktop, they just choose not to.
+The other half is made up of the mobile users who are choosing to access the internet on their mobile devices, in an environment where they actually have the capacity to access the internet on desktop, they just choose not to due to convenience.

 3 methods to help you discover what ‘mobile’ really means

 - Persona profiling and user journey mapping.
 Knowing who your users actually are is the first step in understanding how they are likely to react to and interact with new technologies.
-Lifestyle characteristics are of most importance here, how much spare time do your users have?
-How much disposable income?
+Customer demographics are of most importance here and builds a persona to understand, how much disposable income does your user possess?
 Who do they live with?
 How many children do they have?
-Answers to all of these questions will help you hypothesize your target demographics environment and to be in their shoes which increases engagement so that you can meet their expectations.
+These answers will help to hypothesise your target demographics environment and to be in their shoes which increases engagement so that you can meet their expectations.

 - Diary studies.
 Diary studies can reveal insight into your audience and their mobile habits such as time of day, location and task aims.
 Setting up a diary study via email or social media will allow participants to easily log entries whether at home or out and about.
 It will also mean you are constantly updated about all of the users touch points with your website on mobile, pretty much as they happen.
-Conducting in-depth follow up interviews with the users after the study period gives you the opportunity to delve deeper into their mobile behaviors and gather qualitative data to back up your findings.
+Conducting in-depth follow up interviews with the users after the study period gives you the opportunity to delve deeper into their mobile behaviours and gathers qualitative data to back up your findings.